Please note, PlushCare doctors cannot prescribe controlled substances such as Adderall.

 - Utilize Special Education Programs – For some students with ADHD special education programs such as a 504 plan or an individualized education plan (IEP) may be necessary.
 These vary from student to student but may involve private rooms free of distractions for testing and even one on one help with a special education teacher.

-For some children with severe ADHD medication can be prescribed to help.
+For some children with severe ADHD, medication such as Strattera can be prescribed to help.
 It’s important to make sure your child receives an official diagnosis and treatment plan from a qualified doctor.

 Book an online appointment with a PlushCare doctor to learn more about the best treatment options for your child’s ADHD.